corybrunson/ordr/cran-comments.md

 There were no ERRORs or WARNINGs.
 There were one or two NOTEs, depending on the check.

-One note flagged the same spellings and URLs as the Win-Builder checks.
+One note flagged the same new submission status, possible misspellings, and possibly invalid URLs as the Win-Builder checks.

 One note read as follows:
 ```